WG21-SG14/flat_containers/proposals/D0460_flat_containers.md

         Requires: mapped_type shall be EmplaceConstructible into map from forward_as_tuple(forward<Args>(args)...).
-        Effects: If the flat_map already contains an element whose key is equivalent to k, there is no effect.
+        Effects: If the flat_multimap already contains an element whose key is equivalent to k, there is no effect.
 Otherwise inserts an object at the key of type mapped_type constructed with forward_as_tuple(forward<Args>(args)...).
         Returns: In the first overload, the bool component of the returned pair is true if and only if the insertion took place.
-The returned iterator points to the flat_map element whose key is equivalent to k.
+The returned iterator points to the flat_multimap element whose key is equivalent to k.
 The references in objects of type value_type will be invalidated.
         Complexity: The same as emplace and emplace_hint, respectively.